-On June 21, 2017, the Company completed a public offering of \$53 million aggregate principal amount of 5.75% convertible debentures due 2022, with a syndicate of underwriters co-led by RBC Dominion Securities Inc. and BMO Nesbitt Burns Inc. The Debentures were issued pursuant to an indenture (the "Debenture Indenture") dated as of June 2, 2017, between the Company and TSX Trust Company, as trustee (the "Debenture Trustee").
-As at December 31, 2019, \$8.9 million of the Debentures have been converted into 203,266 Common Shares.
+On June 21, 2017, the Company completed a public offering of \$53 million aggregate principal amount of 5.75% convertible debentures due on July 31, 2022 ("Debentures"), with a syndicate of underwriters co-led by RBC Dominion Securities Inc. and BMO Nesbitt Burns Inc. The Debentures were issued pursuant to an indenture (the "Debenture Indenture") dated as of June 2, 2017, between the Company and TSX Trust Company, as trustee (the "Debenture Trustee").

 The Debentures are subordinated, unsecured obligations of the Company and bear interest at a rate of 5.75% per annum, payable semi-annually in arrears on July 31 and January 31 of each year, commencing January 31, 2018.
-The Company may elect (provided there is no current event of default under the Debenture Indenture) to satisfy its obligation to pay interest on the Debentures by delivering a (sufficient number of its Common Shares to the Debenture Trustee to satisfy all or any part of the interest obligation in accordance with the terms of the Debenture Indenture, or a combination of cash and Common Shares.
+The Company may elect (provided there is no current event of default under the Debenture Indenture) to satisfy its obligation to pay interest on the Debentures by delivering a sufficient number of its Common Shares to the Debenture Trustee to satisfy all or any part of the interest obligation in accordance with the terms of the Debenture Indenture, or a combination of cash and Common Shares.
 The Debenture Indenture provides that the Debenture Trustee shall sell any such Common Shares and use the proceeds thereof to pay interest on the Debentures.
-The Debentures will mature on July 31, 2022.